Digimap: History

 Digimap started as a project under the eLib (Electronic Libraries) Programme in 1996 offering Ordnance Survey maps to 6 trial universities: Aberdeen, Edinburgh, Glasgow, Newcastle, Oxford and Reading.
 The full service was launched in 2000 and won the AGI Award for Technological Progress in 2000.

 In mid-2010 Digimap for Schools was launched, providing on-line maps to the schools sector.
 The service won a Gold Certificate for the best overall resource in the Geographical Association’s 2011 Publishers’ Awards.

 Structure

-The Digimap service has four collections for higher and further education; Ordnance Survey, Historic, Geology and Marine.
+The Digimap service has eleven collections for higher and further education; Ordnance Survey, Historic, Geology, Marine, Environment, Aerial, LiDAR, Global, Society, Verisk, and agCensus.
 There is also the Digimap for Schools service, which is available to primary and secondary education institutions.

 Digimap: Ordnance Survey Collection

 When Digimap was first launched this was the only collection of data available.
 Originally, the service consisted of a simple mapping client, first known as Lite then re-launched as Classic; an advanced mapping facility, Digimap Carto, which is a Java Applet; and a data download facility.
 Additional facilities for downloading boundary and postcode data, as well as postcode and gazetteer querying tools, were included later.

 In 2007 a separate download facility was developed to allow the download of OS MasterMap data.

 In 2009 the simple mapping client (Classic) was replaced with a new interface, Roam, which makes use of OpenLayers "slippy map" technology.